What Is Email Spoofing?

 It is easy to identify a majority of spoofed emails.
 However, if your employees have never been exposed to a spoofed email, they can be easily tricked by it.
 To counteract this, you must conduct educational programs to train your staff on spotting spoofed emails.
 You can incorporate these programs into your company policy and make it a continuous practice.

 You can make a company policy that bans employees from sharing sensitive information over email.
 This way, no important information will be lost even if an employee gets tricked by a spoofed email.
+Always store your passwords in a secure, encrypted platform for employees to access.

 The non-technical approaches only provide superficial protection against spoofed emails.
 You can take it a step further and implement the following technical precautions.